huynhtuvinh87/docs/docs/libraries/arduino.md

 The Arduino GUI can load libraries directly from the zipfile, but the Helium zipfile will not work because it contains dashes.
-So unzip the downloaded file to a convenient place on your disk, and rename the *helium-arduino-master directory* to simply _helium_.
+So unzip the downloaded file to a convenient place on your disk, and rename the `helium-arduino-master directory` to simply `helium`.

 The library must be loaded into the Arduino development tool before you can use it.
-Download the Arduino GUI from [Arduino.cc](http://www.arduino.cc), and install it.
-Start the Arduino GUI, and import the Helium library from the main menu item labeled _Sketch/Import Library/Add Library_, and select the _helium_ directory that you renamed earlier.
+If you haven't done so already, download the Arduino GUI from [Arduino.cc](http://www.arduino.cc) and install it.
+Start the Arduino GUI, and import the Helium library from the main menu item labeled _Sketch/Import Library/Add Library_, and select the `helium` directory that you renamed earlier.
 If there are no errors, then you should be able to load one of the Helium example sketches.
-Select _File/Examples/Helium_ to see a list of examples that you can load, and load one of them.
+Select _File/Examples/Helium_ to see a list of examples that you can use.

-Try building the sketch by pressing control-R. If all is well you will see a message in the output panel of the Arduino IDE giving the image size of the compiled application.
+Try building the sketch by pressing `control-R`.
+If it works as expected, you will see a message in the output panel of the Arduino IDE giving the image size of the compiled application.
 If there are problems, you can get help resolving them on the [Arduino webpage](http://www.arduino.cc).

 ```cpp